linneagyllingberg/linneagyllingberg.github.io/_pages/research.md

 ---

 ## Spatial models in ecology and epidemiology
 Spatial structure is critically important to understand and model many aspects of ecology as well as epidemiology.
+There are many ways to model spatial structure; individual-based models, coupled map lattices, network models and partial differential equations are a few of them.
+In the following two projects, I use different types spatial models to capture and understand the Covid-19 spread in Uppsala County, as well as the role of space for intraspecific interactions.

 [comment]: # (In the following research projects I use spatial mathematical models to gain understanding)